thetimelineproj/humblewx/documentation/api.rst

         :param parent:

             The parent window to this dialog.
-Passes as first argument to the ``__init__`` method of the ``wx.Dialog``.
+Passed as first argument to the ``__init__`` method of the ``wx.Dialog``.

         :param variables: